cournape/Bento/doc/source/faq.rst

 of their goals are specific to web-development needs, often against known good practices for packaging.

-What are the goals of toydist ?
+What are the goals of bento ?
 ===============================

-The main goal of toydist is to separate the concerns on building, packaging and package description, so that it can be easily reused within custom build frameworks (make, waf, scons, etc...).
-A simple build system is also provided so that simple packages do not need to deal with anything besides toydist.
+The main goal of bento is to separate the concerns on building, packaging and package description, so that it can be easily reused within custom build frameworks (make, waf, scons, etc...).
+A simple build system is also provided so that simple packages do not need to deal with anything besides bento.

 Toydist aims at being part of a grander vision for Scientific computing, to make something like CRAN available to python users.
-By being simpler, more explicit, it is hoped that toydist will make the development of a scientific-specific Pypi easier.
+By being simpler, more explicit, it is hoped that bento will make the development of a scientific-specific Pypi easier.

 Surely, supporting building extensions on every platform is a huge task ?